Chart Color Schemes

 The educational profile of Thrumster exceeds national averages, with above-average qualification levels and academic performance metrics

-In Thrumster Trail region, 22.9% of residents aged 15 and above possess university degrees, compared to the New South Wales average of 32.2%.
-This disparity indicates potential for educational advancement and skill enhancement.
-Bachelor's degrees are most common at 15.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.8%).
-Vocational credentials are prominent, with 43.3% of residents aged 15 and above holding such qualifications – advanced diplomas at 12.2% and certificates at 31.1%.
+Thrumster Trail has educational qualifications that differ from regional benchmarks.
+Specifically, 22.9% of residents aged 15+ hold university degrees compared to the state average of 32.2%.
+This gap suggests potential for educational development and skills enhancement in the region.
+Bachelor degrees are the most common at 15.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.8%).

 Frequently Asked Questions - Education